videomi/shotcut_web/roadmap.md

 -   Add CMX EDL import
 -   Add Kdenlive XML export
 -   Add OpenTimelineIO import/export
--   Add HTML Title to Open Other that supplies a background.
 -   Add search media type queries to Playlists
 -   Let user quickly enter a name in Playlists
 -   Add move with insert position when dragging clip on timeline.